Skip to main content

 <convert-to-numbered-paragraphs>

-Is used to control the conversion of numbered paragraph styles to numbered paragraphs or lists in PageSeeder.
-To convert to numbered paragraphs, the @select attribute must be set to true.
-If it contains any other value, it converts to <list> or <nlist> depending on the type of numbered value.
+Controls the conversion of numbered paragraph styles to numbered paragraphs or lists in PageSeeder.
+For numbered paragraphs, set the value of the @select attribute to true.
+If false, the value will convert to <list> or <nlist>, depending on the type of numbered value.

 <convert-to-numbered-paragraphs select="true">

-• inline=[labelname] – use this option to wrap the paragraph number from Word in an inline label.
+• "inline=[labelname]" – wraps the Word paragraph number in an inline label.

 <convert-to-numbered-paragraphs select="true">